Peptide receptor radionuclide therapy (PRRT)

 You usually have treatment in the nuclear medicine department.
 It can take around 5 hours.

 A nurse or radiographer puts a small tube (cannula) into your arm or back of your hand.
-They then attach a drip of amino acids to the cannula.
-Amino acids are the building blocks of proteins.
-It helps to protect the kidneys from the radioactive treatment.
+They then attach a drip of amino acids Open a glossary item to the cannula.
+This helps to protect the kidneys from the radioactive treatment.

 You have the drip of amino acids for one hour and then you start the radioactive drip.
 It takes about 30 minutes to have it.